6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 CARD AT A GLANCE

-Core theme: Quiet restoration after rupture
+Core theme: Healing of trust after rupture

-Primary function: Reopens trust in reality after disillusion
+Primary function: Restores orientation after disillusion

 Developmental task: Receive guidance without grasping or forcing meaning